Travel Back in Time with a Plantation Tour!

 Oak Alley Plantation gets its name from the spectacular quarter mile tunnel of 28 oak trees that frame the plantation as you approach.
 Built in 1839 and facing the Mississippi River, Oak Alley’s magnificent appearance makes it a MUST SEE destination on everyone’s list of historic Louisiana sites.

-Just up the river from Laura Plantation is the so-called “Grande Dame” of the Louisiana river road plantations, The Oak Alley Plantation.
+Just up the river from Laura: A Creole Plantation is the so-called “Grande Dame” of the Louisiana river road plantations, The Oak Alley Plantation.
 This plantation was originally named Bon Séjour (pleasant sojourn), but became known as Oak Alley when riverboat passengers floating by marveled at the double row of giant live oak trees leading to the plantation.
 The plantation is a Greek revival style mansion with the striking feature of free standing Doric columns surrounding the entire mansion.

 The magnificent view of the alley of giant oak trees leading up to the Greek revival mansion encircled with columns is well captured in pictures, and has been featured in a number of movies and television shows.
 It offers a fairy tale setting for modern day weddings, and a wonderful backdrop for photos of any sort, wedding, family, graduation, or any occasion.